Eugen Bolz

-Eugen Anton Bolz (15 December 1881 – 23 January 1945) was a German politician and a member of the resistance to the Nazi régime.
+Eugen Anton Bolz (15 December 1881 – 23 January 1945) was a German politician and a member of the resistance to the Germany's Nazi regime.

 Life

 Born in Rottenburg am Neckar, Bolz was his parents' twelfth child.
 His father Joseph Bolz was a salesman.
 His mother was Maria Theresia Bolz (née Huber).
 He married Maria Hoeness from Ulm in 1920 and they had one daughter.
 Through his wife's family, Bolz was the uncle of Cardinal Paul Augustin Mayer (1911–2010).

 Career

 Bolz took his Abitur in 1900 at the Karls-Gymnasium in Stuttgart.
 He was involved in the Windthorstbund, the youth organization of the Centre Party.

 From 1900, he studied law at the University of Tübingen and at the universities of Bonn (1901) and Berlin (1901–02).
 He became a member of the Catholic student associations AV Guestfalia Tübingen, the KDStV Bavaria Bonn and the KAV Suevia Berlin, all in the CV.
 At the KAV Suevia Berlin he met the centre politician Felix Porsch who caused him to become a politician after graduation.
 In 1902, he continued his studies in Tübingen and graduated in 1905 from the first state examination.
 He then completed the traineeship in Rottenburg, Ravensburg and Stuttgart.
 After Bolz had passed second state examination in 1909, he worked as a laborer at the prosecution of Ulm.
 From 1911 to 1914, he worked as an assessor at the Stuttgart prosecution.
-During World War I he served as lieutenant in the Western Front in Alsace Not long after finishing his studies in Bonn and Berlin, he latched onto politics as a career and joined the Centre Party, which he represented in the Reichstag from 1912 to 1933, and from 1915 to 1933, also in the Württemberg Landtag.
+During World War I he served as lieutenant in the Western Front in Alsace.
+Not long after finishing his studies in Bonn and Berlin, he latched onto politics as a career and joined the Centre Party, which he represented in the Reichstag from 1912 to 1933, and from 1915 to 1933, also in the Württemberg Landtag.
 In Württemberg, he became Justice Minister in 1919 and Interior Minister in 1923.

 At the time when the National Socialists seized power in 1933, Bolz was Württemberg's Staatspräsident – the first Catholic to hold the position in predominantly Protestant Württemberg – and also Interior Minister.
 Since he was an adherent of Catholic social teaching, which made no secret of its loathing for the Nazis, it was no surprise that Bolz was one of the new régime's greatest opponents.
-Owing to this, he was forced from office early in 1933 and wound up spending several weeks in a concentration camp.
+Owing to this, he was forced from office early in 1933 and wound up spending several weeks in Hohenasperg Prison.
 Led by the party whip, Bolz's party approved the new Ermächtigungsgesetz ("Enabling Act") on 23 March 1933, even though it weighed heavily on their conscience.